 What architecture does YOLOv5 use?

-YOLOv5 uses a Convolutional Neural Network (CNN) backbone to form image features.
-These features are combined in the model neck and sent to the head.
-The model head then interprets the combined features to predict the class of an image.
+YOLOv5 uses a convolutional neural network backbone to form image features.
+Those features are combined in the neck and passed to the head, which predicts the class and bounding box for each object.

 Is YOLOv5 a single-stage detector?